 Our wellbeing cafés incorporate Music, Art, Craft and Movement within a social and relaxed environment.
 Tea, coffee and a slice of cake is provided free of charge, along with the opportunity to meet new people, create, make and gain new skills.

-Step back into the 20's with art deco inspired arts and crafts, led by an experienced art facilitator.
+Step back into the 20's with tea dance inspired arts and crafts, led by an experienced art facilitator.
 You don't need to be an excellent artist, we shall guide you through the process and provide all materials.
 There will also be a chance to learn a few Charleston steps, either seated or standing.

 A fusion of colours, Flamenco Movement and Rhythm Workshop.
 Flamenco led by dancer, choreographer and teacher, Ester Tal.
 Ester spent 14 years in Spain, studying and working towards her passion for flamenco dance.